Guide to Cowboy Hat Care: How to Care for Your Cowboy Hat

 How to Clean a Straw Cowboy Hat

-Similar to felt cowboy hat care, you can use a damp cloth or sponge to wash stains and dirt out of a straw cowboy hat.
-If your hat has a heavier or more seeped-in stain, you can also apply some generic window cleaner to help get it out.
+Similar to felt cowboy hat care, you can use a damp cloth or soft brush to wash stains and dirt out of a straw cowboy hat.
+If your hat has a heavier, stubborn stain, apply mild dish detergent to help remove it.

 Back to Pinto Post